-Can I borrow books?
+Q: Can I borrow books?

 The Stuart Hall Library is a reference collection with resources available for consultation only.
 Resources are not permitted to be taken outside the library.

-What kind of material does the library hold?
+Q: What kind of material does the library hold?

-Library material includes articles, artists’ books, CDs, dissertations, DVDs, exhibition catalogues, journals, monographs, zines, slides, tapes and video-cassettes relating to international visual art.
+Library material includes articles, artists’ books, CDs, dissertations, DVDs, exhibition catalogues, journals, monographs, zines, tapes and video-cassettes relating to international visual art.
 More information

-Can someone show me how to research a topic?
+Q: Can someone show me how to research a topic?

 Iniva’s library staff can introduce you to how to search our online library catalogue for resources to help with your research topic.
 If you would like this help, please email firstname.lastname@example.org to book your visit in advance

-Can borrow books through Inter-Library Loan (ILL)?
+Q: Can borrow books through Inter-Library Loan (ILL)?

 As a reference collection, the Stuart Hall Library does not participate in the Inter-Library loan scheme.
-If you are student at a UK university, items in our collection may be available from other institutions through your university inter-library loan, request through your university librarian.
+If you are a student at a UK university, items in our collection may be available from other institutions through your university inter-library loan, request through your university librarian.
 Also, you are eligible for the SCONUL scheme, which gives you access to university libraries around the country.

 The DVD/CD collections can be requested at library reception and played via the available DVD/CD player.
 It is advisable to book this space in advance.

-How do I request items from the archive collection?
+Q: How do I request items from the archive collection?

-Computing facilitates and services
+Facilities and services

-Does the library have wi-fi?
+Q: Does the library have wi-fi?

 Free wireless internet is available to library members.
-For information on connecting, ask at library reception.

-What computing facilities does the library have?
+Q: What computing facilities does the library have?
 Can I bring my laptop?

 The library has one computer that functions as our OPAC (Online Public Access Catalogue) to search the library catalogue and view our audio visual material.
 You are welcome to bring your own laptop or tablet computer.

-Do you have photocopying and scanning facilitates?
+Q: Do you have photocopying and scanning facilitates?

 Photocopying and scanning of library materials is performed by library staff and charges apply.
 Photocopying and scanning is permitted for private use and research only within the limits of copyright law.
 Please ask at the reception desk about the charge per sheet and copyright requirements.